 The absence of unreasonable risk due to hazards resulting from functional insufficiencies of the intended functionality or by reasonably foreseeable misuse by persons is referred to as the Safety Of The Intended Functionality (SOTIF). – ISO/PAS 21448:2019 ROAD VEHICLES -- SAFETY OF THE INTENDED FUNCTIONALITY

 ISO/PAS 21448 provides guidance on the design, verification, and validation measures that developers can apply in order to achieve the SOTIF in their autonomous mobility products.
-It helps developers attain safety requirement completeness to ensure safety even when the system is used in unkown or unsafe conditions, including the reasonably foreseeable misuse of autonomous vehicles.
+It helps developers attain safety requirement completeness to ensure safety even when the system is used in unknown or unsafe conditions, including the reasonably foreseeable misuse of autonomous vehicles.
 The standard, however, does not cover feature abuse (e.g. cases where the system is intentionally altered).

 For developers of autonomous driving technologies, this new standard means a new approach to systematic failure analysis.
 Rather than focusing solely on malfunctions, ISO/PAS 21448 takes the complexity approach, requiring developers to account for any potential hazards resulting from the sheer complexity of the technologies covered by the standard.
 Many see that as the future of safety standardization.